-The Patient Demographics Supplier performs the following functions.

-- It receives patient registration and update messages from other systems in the enterprise (e.g., ADT Patient Registration systems), which may or may not represent different Patient ID Domains.
-The method in which the Patient Demographics Supplier obtains the updated patient demographic information is not addressed by this profile.
+- 1375 The Patient Demographics Supplier performs the following functions. - It receives patient registration and update messages from other systems in the enterprise (e.g., ADT Patient Registration systems), which may or may not represent different Patient ID Domains.
+The method in which the Patient Demographics Supplier obtains the updated patient demographic information is not addressed by this profile. - 1380 • It responds to queries for information.

-- 1370

-- It responds to queries for information.

 Specific methods for acquiring demographic information are beyond the scope of this Profile.
 It is a prerequisite that the Patient Demographics Supplier possess current demographic information.
 One method by which current demographic information may be obtained is for the Patient Demographic Supplier to be grouped with another IHE actor, such as Order Filler, that either maintains or receives such information.
+1385 from multiple or single domains; see the "Using Patient Data Query (PDQ) in a Multi-Domain 1390 Environment" section (ITI TF-2x: Appendix M) for a discussion of the architectural issues involved.

-In all cases, the Patient Demographics Supplier receives a Patient Demographics Query or Patient Demographics and Visit Query request from the Patient Demographics Consumer, and returns demographics (and, where appropriate, visit) information from the single domain that is associated
+In all cases, the Patient Demographics Supplier receives a Patient Demographics Query or Patient Demographics and Visit Query request from the Patient Demographics Consumer, and returns demographics (and, where appropriate, visit) information from the single domain that is associated with the application to which the query message is sent.
+Identifier information may be returned